Installation

 Ph2 ACF

-Ph2 ACF must be cloned from the TK_Ph2 gitlab repo (or for development versions, the Inner Tracker Upstream Repo) and compiled/installed using the instructions provided there.
-It is recommended to use the most recent tagged version of Ph2 ACF (v6-03 at the time of writing), but since Ph2 ACF is constantly under development, I also recommend maintaining the master branch of the development version on lab PCs just in case.
+Ph2 ACF can be cloned from the TK_Ph2 gitlab repo (or for development versions, the Inner Tracker Upstream Repo) and compiled/installed using the instructions provided there. dirigent can also handle your Ph2 ACF installation if your system does not have Ph2 ACF installed.
+For those wishing to maintain separate Ph2 ACF installations, it is recommended to use the most recent tagged version of Ph2 ACF for the IT (v6-15 at the time of writing), but since Ph2 ACF is constantly under development, I also recommend maintaining the master branch of the development version on lab PCs just in case new fixes are pushed.
 Also, Ph2 ACF must be compiled against the ROOT installation with Python 3.9 bindings (see previous section).

 dnf install -y xterm